YeongHo-Lee/research-papers-I-read/README.md

 # Research-Papers-I-Read
-- This repository lists up research papers that I've read, related to my research interest.
+- This repository lists up research papers that I've read.
 - Click a [pdf] link to see the paper.

+# Machine Learning
+-

-# Multi-armed Bandit
+## Multi-armed Bandit
 - Li, Lihong, et al. "A contextual-bandit approach to personalized news article recommendation."
 Proceedings of the 19th international conference on World wide web.
 2010.[[pdf]](https://dl.acm.org/doi/pdf/10.1145/1772690.1772758)

-# Causal Inference
+## Causal Inference
 - Rubin, Donald B. "Estimating causal effects of treatments in randomized and nonrandomized studies."
 Journal of educational Psychology 66.5 (1974): 688. [[pdf]](http://www.fsb.muohio.edu/lij14/420_paper_Rubin74.pdf)
 - Rosenbaum, Paul R., and Donald B. Rubin.
 "The central role of the propensity score in observational studies for causal effects."
 Biometrika 70.1 (1983): 41-55.[[pdf]](https://www.math.mcgill.ca/dstephens/SISCR2017/Articles/Rosenbaum-Rubin-Bka83.pdf)
 - Hirano, Keisuke, and Guido W. Imbens.
 "Estimation of causal effects using propensity score weighting: An application to data on right heart catheterization."
 Health Services and Outcomes research methodology 2.3 (2001): 259-278.[[pdf]](https://scholar.harvard.edu/files/imbens/files/estimation_of_causal_effects_using_propensity_score_weighting_an_application_to_data_on_right_hear_catherization.pdf)